Data Engineer Mock Interview

 Real code executionReal SQL + Python executionDepends on setupGeneric SQL engineLocal setup required

-AI grading + feedbackLine-by-line, every questionHuman review (limited time)Pass/fail onlyNone
+AI scoring + feedbackLine-by-line, every questionHuman review (limited time)Pass/fail onlyNone

 Discussion roundsAI follow-up questionsYes (best format)Not availableNot possible